ibm-cloud-docs/codeengine/deploy.md

 2. Select **Start creating** from **Run your container image**.
 3. Select **Application**.
 4. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Provisioning your project can take a few minutes.
 Wait until the project status is `Active` before you continue to the next step.
-5. Enter a name for the application; for example `helloapp`.
+5. Enter a name for the application; for example, `helloapp`.
 6. Select **Container Image** from **Code** and click **Select image**.
 7. To add registry access, click **Edit image details** and then **Add registry**.
 8. From the Add Registry Access page, specify the registry name and registry server.
 For example, specify `ibmcregistry1` as the registry name and specify `us.icr.io` as the registry server.